teamniteo/handbook/5_People/personal-finances.md

 ### How to invest and where to learn more

 There are many options for online brokerages but you'll want to stick with old-school as the nice-looking apps usually have caveats.
-Niteo, Dejan, and Nejc use Interactive Brokers, and even though they have a horrible interface, they are the recommended choice available in most countries.
+Niteo, Dejan, and Nejc use Interactive Brokers, and even though they have a terrible interface, they are the recommended choice available in most countries.

-Talk to an accountant or a financial adviser (who does not want to sell you a managed fund) about your options, especially taxes.
+Talk to an accountant or a financial advisor (who does not want to sell you a managed fund) about your options, especially taxes.

-If you have a house loan but want to invest, see [Ben Felix's video on the topic](https://www.youtube.com/watch?v=AKc01jo1qLw).

 If you'd like to learn more about investing, [Ben Felix's YouTube channel](https://www.youtube.com/channel/UCDXTQ8nWmx_EhZ2v-kp7QxA) is a great source.